 All students of the 5-step pathway will also become members of the AP Foundation’s ALUMNI Network, designed to help them overcome the challenges of life on the outside.
 As members they can join the APF Alumni Network social media platform where they can keep up-to-date with job opportunities, stay in touch with fellow students, share their experiences and find practical advice and encouragement from fellow ex-offenders, as well as attend talks, presentations and skills workshops, or they can simply drop in to one of our regular monthly social events.

-Safe Spaces UK, is a unique and exciting platform that has been specifically created for landlords that wish to rent their properties for social care use.
+APF Housing are currently in the process of developing a unique and exciting platform that has been specifically designed for landlords that wish to rent their properties for social care use.
 Since 2019, we have been working with landlords, local authorities and social care agencies regulated by the Care Quality Commission.

 For many young people, the transition to independent living is a not only a difficult journey, but the resources are also limited to enable this.
 We work with vulnerable young people, young offenders and care leavers from local authority care and support.